acusti/git-json/README.md

 .ancestor(branchname)
 =====================

-Returns true if branchname is ancestor of current branch i.e. current branch tip is upstream of branchname
+Returns true if current branch tip is upstream of branchname (i.e. "is branchname behind us"?)

 .rebase(branchname)